 Many medical professionals work long, hard shifts.
 Sometimes, they’re on duty for ten to twelve hours.
 This is challenging in any role, but in a profession where lives are at stake, it becomes doubly stressful.
 What better time for them to relax than during the holidays?
 Sometimes, holidays can feel like another item on the to-do list for doctors.
 They’re trying to cram in their lives outside the hospital.

 Extra housework, cooking, and more guests coming over can feel impossible.
 A treat to the local spa is a great way to relax and take some time for themselves.
+You can even find spa gift cards on Amazon.

 8. Weighted eye pillows